-Referring to Figure~\ref{fig:radii}, let $r$, $R$, and $r_9$ denote the radii of Incircle, Circumcircle, and 9-Point Circle \cite{mw} of a 3-periodic orbit, respectively.
-These are centered on $X_1$, $X_3$, and $X_5$, respectively.
-The Mittenpunk $X_9$, is stationary at the EB center over the 3-periodic family \cite{reznik19}.
+Referring to Figure~\ref{fig:radii}, let $r$, $R$, and $r_9$ denote the radii of the incircle, circumcircle, and 9-point circle of a 3-periodic orbit, respectively.
+These are centered on $X_1$, $X_3$, and $X_5$, respectively \cite{coxeter67}.
+The Mittenpunkt $X_9$, is stationary at the elliptic billiard center over the 3-periodic orbit family \cite{reznik2019-intelligencer}.